Handpicked Books: Scotland

 Amy Liptrot

 At the age of thirty, Amy Liptrot finds herself washed up back home on Orkney.
-Standing unstable on the island, she tries to come to terms with the addiction that has swallowed the last decade of her life.
-As she spends her mornings swimming in the bracingly cold sea, her days tracking Orkney's wildlife, and her nights searching the sky for the Merry Dancers, Amy discovers how the wild can restore life and renew hope.
+She swims in the bracingly cold sea and tracks wildlife as tries to come to terms with the addiction that has swallowed the last decade of her life.
+A powerful read on how the wild can restore life and renew hope.

 The Way of the Hermit: My 40 years in the Scottish Wilderness